sgomezp/Face_Recognition/README.md

-# Facial Recognition Project through Computer Vision
+# Real-time Facial Recognition Project using Computer Vision

 ### Personal version of the [team-developed project](https://github.com/AI-School-F5-P2/Face_Recognition_5.git), using Streamlit as a graphical interface.